magnusmanske/tarlive/README.md

 - This file is written to the current `tmp` directory
 - Its name is a `base64` hash of the names, sizes, and last modification date of the individual files, and ends with `.ziplive`
 - You can delete these `.ziplive` files (ideally when `ziplive` is not running), but that will remove the option of continuing a partial archive at an `--offset` without reading all files (the output will start at the correct `--offset`, it will just take longer to start)
+- You can get more verbose output by prefixing the command with `RUST_LOG=info`